waveFrontSet/workcalendar/README.md

    extras such as `pytest`, `flake8` and `black`.
 3. As soon as you regain control, you will have access to the shell of the development container.
 Execute `python manage.py runserver 5000` to fire up a development server listening on port 5000.
-If everything goes will, you will be greeted by a new browser window showing the app.
+If everything goes well, you will be greeted by a new browser window showing the app.